RolandChristensen/developer-journal/_drafts/github-projects.md

     * Select fields
     * Text fields
     * Iteration field
-* Automations to do things on field changes, via the API, or using GitHub Actions
+* Once defined you can create automations to do things on field changes, via the API, or using GitHub Actions
 * Tasklists allow you to create issue hierarchies, sub-tasks, and relations between issues.
+    * The feature is not availabel to me that I can see, but I can create markdown check lists to simulate this.
 * Create *views* to query project and save for future use.

 # Adding Draft Issues to your project